FredrikEglese/learningReact/tic-tac-two/README.md

-This is my code from following along with the React Tutorial
+# Tic-Tac-Two

+I followed along with the React Tutorial almost a year ago, so I don't remember much of it.
+This is my second go at it.

 ### My own extensions:

-* Reset button to reset the board without a page refresh
+* `Reset` button to reset the board without a page refresh